amith-bharadwaj/Hall_sensor_based_Door_Alarm/README.md

 ### Case 1

-Here in this example, the inputs are control_switch = 1, Hall_sensor_value = 1.
-As the control switch is ON the system will start working now, as the hall sensor value is 1 , it means that the magnetic field is detected , hence the door is Closed.
+Here in this example, the inputs are control_switch = 1, Hall_sensor_value = 0.
+As the control switch is ON the system will start working now, as the hall sensor value is 0 ,since hall sensor value is a active low signal, it means that the magnetic field is detected , hence the door is Closed.
 So the Buzzer and LED should be in OFF state.
 (Buzzer=0 , LED =0 ).
 The same is observed as a 2 bit output variable in the waveform.

 ![Screenshot from 2023-10-28 11-13-38](https://github.com/amith-bharadwaj/Hall_sensor_based_Door_Alarm/assets/84613258/d889dcae-f13e-4552-acef-3790636c0fae)

 ### Case 2
-Here in this example, the inputs are control_switch = 1, Hall_sensor_value = 0.
-As the control switch is ON the system will start working now, as the hall sensor value is 0 , it means that the magnetic field is not detected , hence the door is open.
+Here in this example, the inputs are control_switch = 1, Hall_sensor_value = 1.
+As the control switch is ON the system will start working now, as the hall sensor value is 1 , it means that the magnetic field is not detected , hence the door is open.
 So the Buzzer and LED should be in ON state.
 (Buzzer=1 , LED =1 ).
 The same is observed as a 2 bit output variable in the waveform.